hpcleuven/VscDocumentation/source/software/module_system.rst

    .. tab-item:: UGent

-      n a default environment, you should see a single cluster module loaded:
+      In a default environment, you should see a single cluster module loaded:

       ::